 Industrial Engineering (MS)

-The MS degree program is intended for persons having an accredited baccalaureate degree in industrial engineering, but is available to those with other backgrounds.
-Applicants with other backgrounds should plan on taking some undergraduate background coursework.
-Students interested in the MS degree program should consult the Director of Graduate Studies in the Department of Industrial Engineering.
-The University of Louisville is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award master's degrees.
+The MS degree program is suitable for individuals with an accredited baccalaureate degree in engineering or from any other discipline (e.g. mathematics, business, psychology, physics, and alike).
+Applicants with a baccalaureate degree other than Industrial Engineering should consult with the Director of Graduate Studies (Dr. Lihui Bai) in the Department of Industrial Engineering on their readiness and necessary remedial work in order to succeed.
+The University of Louisville is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (SACSCOC) to award master's degrees.

 The requirements for the Master of Science degree are discussed in more detail in the Degree Requirements section of this catalog.